 Su-27SK – Mach 2.35

 The Su-27SK multi-role fighter is an export variant of the Su-27 (Nato reporting name: Flanker) fighter developed by Sukhoi Design Bureau.
 The aircraft offers a maximum speed of Mach 2.35.

 Serial production of the Su-27SK commenced at Komsomolsk-on-Amur and Irkutsk production plants in 1991.
 The armament package includes a built-in GSh-301 30mm automatic cannon, six R-27R1 (R-27ER1) medium-range air-to-air missiles, two R-27T1 (R-27ET1) medium-range missiles, six RVV-AE active radar-homing missiles, six R-73E short-range missiles, cluster bombs and rockets.

-Two AL-31F engines, each with a thrust rating of 12,500kgf, provide a flight speed of 1,400km/h at sea level.
-The aircraft, with a maximum internal fuel capacity of 9,400kg, achieves a maximum flight range of 3,530km at cruising altitude.
+Two AL-31F engines generate a thrust rating of 12,500kgf, providing a flight speed of 1,400km/h at sea level.
+With a maximum internal fuel capacity of 9,400kg, the aircraft achieves a maximum flight range of 3,530km at cruising altitude.

 Shenyang J-11 Fighter – Mach 2.35

 Shenyang J-11 is the Chinese-built variant of the Russian Su-27SK multi-role fighter aircraft.
 The J-11s are in service with the People’s Liberation Army Air Force (PLAAF).
 The indigenously built aircraft flies at speeds up to Mach 2.35.